John-Abbott-College/6P3-Notes/wk7/iot-protocols.md

 ```

-HTTP is a common protocol for the web, however, some of it's characteristics make it not ideal for IoT applications.
+HTTP is a common protocol for the web, however, some of its characteristics make it not ideal for IoT applications.

 > See Adafruit IO HTTP [API documentation](https://io.adafruit.com/api/docs/#adafruit-io-http-api).